Silanael/sart/README.md

 - LIST is extremely slow with ArFS-drives/paths.
 It is purposely left that way for this version in order to provide a good known to compare listings against when I do optimize it.
 Use VERIFY to verify and generate lists of drive content.
-- The default value of --concurrent-ms 50 may be too fast for some connections.
+- This version uses a fixed concurrent delay of 200ms.
+Dropping it to 50ms gives faster VERIFY-listings but is too fast for some Internet-connections.
-  If you're getting errors in VERIFY-listings, try increasing concurrent interval, ie. `--concurrent-ms 100`, or to 200 or more.
+  If you're getting errors in VERIFY-listings, try increasing concurrent interval, ie. `--concurrent-ms 300`, or to 500 or more.
+This increases the time to verify the files but makes things work for bad connections.
 - Redirect-to-file (">") cannot yet be used from within the internal console.